dkvz/dkvz-blog-2025/README.md

 ## TODO
 Just removing the items when done this time around.

+- Need to check all of my snippets and the CSS classes they're using to recreate or adapt everything
+- Do I set a background color as fallback somewhere?
+Force scrolling up or down in Firefox is showing white (might be normal)
 - Effects to add back in: intersection observers on cards, titles and images
 - Is there something to lower animation load on low spec machines?
 I've head of a property doing something like that
 - At some point an overlay was drawn when the menu was open, should we bring that back?